anthony-walker/pysweep/README.md

 # Constraints
 - The grid used is uniform and rectangular.
 - block_size should be (2^n,2^n,1) and constrained by your GPU.
 Note the block_size should have the same x and y dimension.
+- A total of three functions must be named accordingly and take specific arguments.
+- This code is currently limited to periodic boundary conditions

 ### General Approach